apoudelnd/apoudelnd.github.io/_pages/about.md

 <b>06.2020</b> : Accepted a full-time position as a Data Analyst at <a href= "https://peopleshores.com/">PeopleShores PBC</a>.

-<b>02.2020</b> : Started working as a Research Assistant to <a href= "https://people.engr.tamu.edu/huangrh/index.html">Prof. Ruihong Huang</a> at Texas A&M University as a part of <a href= "http://nlp.cs.tamu.edu/index.html">Natural Language Processing Group</a>.
+<b>02.2020</b> : Started working as a Research Assistant to <a href= "https://people.engr.tamu.edu/huangrh/index.html">Professor Ruihong Huang</a> at Texas A&M University as a part of <a href= "http://nlp.cs.tamu.edu/index.html">Natural Language Processing Group</a>.

 <b>12.2019</b> : Earned Bachelor's Degree from The University of Mississippi.

-<b>12.2019</b> : Sucessfully defended senior project under the mentorship of <a href="https://engineering.olemiss.edu/people-yixin-chen/">Prof. Yixin Chen</a> on "Prediction of Coronary Artery Disease Using ML"
+<b>12.2019</b> : Sucessfully defended senior project under the mentorship of <a href="https://engineering.olemiss.edu/people-yixin-chen/">Prof. Yixin Chen</a> on "Prediction of Coronary Artery Disease Using Machine Learning"

 <b>07.2019</b> : Recipient of <a href= "https://mclean.olemiss.edu/2018-2020/" >CEED Innovation Scholar</a> with McLean Institute for Public Service and Community Engagement.